 Native American classical artists, including composers, performers, and educators, will tell you about their lives, their family and community, their music, and their professions.
-Join us at the top of every hour from 7am-11pm for this special feature.
+Join us every hour from 7am-11pm for this special feature.
 Below are profiles of just a few of the artists who will be featured.

 Jerod Impichchaachaaha’ Tate, composer